cu-numcomp/numcomp-team-project-group_project_csci_3656_team_h/BUILD_INSTRUCTIONS.md

 ## Running

-Now to execute it you do:
+Now to execute it you do (still in root directory of repo):

 ```
-docker run -v $(pwd)/fengwang-matrix/input.txt:/input.txt fengwang-matrix-svd
+docker run -v $(pwd)/fengwang-matrix/program_io:/program_io fengwang-matrix-svd
 ```

+Feed in the input matrix `A` by writing a serialized numpy array into `./fengwang-matrix/program_io/input.npy`.
+The resulting matrices from running SVD are stored as grayscale bitmaps (library does not currently export npy files) in the same `program_io` directory.

 ## Notes